regnull/ubikom/README.md

 This might take a few seconds, as the server requires you to generate proof-of-work and send it with the request, to prevent spam.

+This is your private key, so yeah, don't give it to anyone.

 ### Step 6: Reserve your name
 Name is what you use to send and receive messages.
 You must associate your name with your private key.
 The name must be unique - so if you get an error, try another name: